 The three necessary ingredients to any good strength facility are a Barbell, Bumper Plates, and a Squat Rack.

 Depending on whether you plan on making lifting and particularly Olympic lifting a major priority, there are various barbells and types of bumper plates you can look for.
-For general CrossFit style programming, getting high quality bumpers and a good all purpose barbell (good for both oly lifts and powerlifting) will usually do the trick.
+For general functional fitness training, getting high quality bumpers and a good all purpose barbell (good for both oly lifts and powerlifting) will usually do the trick.
 For those looking to take their Olympic Weightlifting to the next level, then getting a top of the line Oly training bar and competition plates are a must.

 Squat racks also come in a few variations.
 The space you have available as well as your goals should determine what type of rack you get.
 For a rock solid, mobile, squat rack with a small footprint, something like this would do the job.
 If you’ve got the ceiling height and want a squat rack that will have multiple uses and benefits, getting a Squat + Pullup Rack or the power Kip Cage are both great investments because they serve not only as a squat rack but also as a pull-up bar and give you a stable platform to attach and hang gymnastics rings or strength bands.

 The base of functional movement comes from the ability to control and move one’s body through space.
 With that in mind there are three pieces of equipment that can deliver dozens of exercises and develop total body strength and awareness.

 If you have a pull-up bar attached to your squat stand, perfect.
 If not, wall mounted pull-up bars are solid, and can easily go wherever it’s most convenient.